bartekmotyl/homepanel-react/webclient/src/middleware/hpHeadless/README.md

 The connection is kept open and in case of receiving updates from remote service appropriate updates are dispatched to the store (caught later by proper device).

-This middleware also support sending data (i.e. execute actons on remote service).
+This middleware also support sending data (i.e. execute actions on remote service).